-SERVICE COST DETAILS Resealing and rehabilitation Recurring cost Increase the number of road rehabilitation and road reseals as outlined in SAMP 9 (Attachment 4). per annum Per annum amount will increase as SRV funds become available over seven years.
-Please refer to the LTFP for details.
+SERVICE COST DETAILS Resealing and Recurring Increase the number of road rehabilitation and road reseals as outlined in SAMP 9 (Attachment 4). rehabilitation cost per Per annum amount will increase as SRV funds becom available over seven years. annum Please refer to the LTFP for details.